ayaanh221/portfolio1/README.md

 ##  Deployment
- I deployed This site directly from a master branch and i used Git hub to host it. the landing page must be index.html for it to be deployed correctly. to run my code locally you would have to put the following in to your terminal ;- 'git commit'  (https://ayaanh221.github.io/portfolio1/)
+ I deployed This site directly from a master branch and i used Git hub to host it. the landing page must be index.html for it to be deployed correctly.

+ to deploy you would have to -:
+ 1.creat respository
+ 2.push your code
+ 3.go to settings
+ 4.scroll down to git hub pages
+ 5.select master branch
+ 6.publish pages
+ 7.go to website (after 20 second my site would be published at (https://ayaanh221.github.io/portfolio1/)

 ## Credits

 ### Content